lucasart/c-chess-cli/README.md

    * Solve tactical sequences: by playing all tactical moves at the start of the PV, to record the first quiet position.
    * Excludes checks: by recording the last PV position that is not in check (if all PV positions are in check, the sample is discarded).
    * Exclude mates: by discarding samples where the engine returns a mate score.
  * `file` is the name of the file where samples are written.
-Defaults to `sample.csv` if omitted.
+Defaults to `sample.csv|bin` if omitted.
  * `format` is the format in which the file is written.
 Defaults to `csv`, which is human readable: `FEN,Eval,Result`. `Eval` is the score in cp, as returned by the engine, except for mate scores encoded as `INT16_MAX - dtm` (mating) or `INT16_MIN + dtm` (mated).
 Values for `Result` are `0=loss`, `1=draw`, `2=win`.
 Binary format `bin` uses variable length encoding shown below.

 Entries in binary format (28 bytes max, average 24 or less):